WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-Because Graph Origami treats real folders and virtual folders the same, you can browse your virtual folder of thumbnails.
+Because Web Origami treats real folders and virtual folders the same, you can browse your virtual folder of thumbnails.

 <span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's updated structure.